Free Lavalier Mic on Orders $50+ / Free WebMic on $150+

 Over the past decade, it seems like everyone has been getting into the podcast game.
-And while it may seem daunting to dive into creating your own, it may not be as hard as you think.
+And while learning about how to start a podcast may seem daunting, it may not be as hard as you think.

-We’ve helped a lot of our customers get set up to start recording and releasing their own podcasts, so we thought we’d share some insights that we’ve learned along the way.
+We’ve helped a lot of our customers get set up to start recording and releasing their podcasts, so we thought we’d share some insights that we’ve learned along the way.

-Ask yourself: what is something that you could talk about for hours, and more importantly that youwant to talk about for hours.
+Ask yourself: what is something that you could talk about for hours, and more importantly that you want to talk about for hours.
 Podcasts take a lot of work and you want to pick a subject that will keep you excited.